Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Experiment Details

 \subsection{Details of Contrastive Learning}

-On both sides of victim and attacker require training contrastive learning models.
-We follow the standard configurations for each contrastive learning framework. \Tabref{tab:hyperparam-cl} lists the hyper-parameters specific to each framework. \Tabref{tab:hyperparam-data} lists the hyper-parameters specific to each dataset.
+Both the victim and attacker require training contrastive learning models.
+We follow the standard configurations for each contrastive learning framework~\cite{chen2020simple, he2020momentum, grill2020bootstrap}. \Tabref{tab:hyperparam-cl} lists the hyper-parameters specific to each framework.
+For CIFAR-10/-100, the models are trained for 1000 epochs with a batch size of 512.
+For ImageNet-100, the models are trained for 200 epochs with a batch size of 128.

+\textbf{Linear probing.} When training the linear classifier to evaluate the learned representation, we use an SGD optimizer with a momentum of 0.9, a weight decay of 0, and an initial learning rate of 1.0 for CIFAR-10/-100 and 10.0 for ImageNet-100.
+The learning rate decays by a factor of 0.2 at epoch 60, 75, and 90.
+We set batch size to 512 and train the linear classifier for 100 epochs.
+Those linear probing hyper-parameters are the same for all CL algorithms.